 In many cases, insurance companies will make unreasonably low offers of compensation to accident victims, while describing those offers as “fair” or even “generous.”
 They are counting on the fact that most consumers won’t know how much compensation they deserve.

-“If they lowball everybody across the board, the vast majority of people will become frustrated, cave in and give up,” says attorney O’Connell.
+“If they lowball everybody across the board, the vast majority of people will become frustrated, cave in and give up,” says a Berman & Simmons attorney.

 “The companies realized they can become much more profitable by making the claims process absolutely miserable, not only for the injured person, but also for the person who bought the insurance to protect themselves in the first place.”